microsoft/SmartHotel360-Backend/docs/01-setup.md

 [Create a service principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal?view=azure-cli-latest) and take note of the Application ID and key.
 The service principal will need to be added to the **Contributor** for the subscription.

+If you already have a service principal, you can re-use it, and if you don't and create one for this demo, you can re-use it to create other AKS clusters in the future.

 ## Provision the Azure Resources

 In this step you'll create all of the Azure resources required by the demo.
 This consists of an AKS Cluster and an Azure Container Registry (ACR) instance.
 The AKS Cluster is pre-configured to use Microsoft Operations Management Suite (OMS) and Log Analytics to enable the rich Container Health Dashboard capabilities.

-1. Open a bash terminal.
-CD into the `provision` folder of this repository.
-The `01-aks-create.sh` script contains a few parameters that are explained below, as each step of the script.
-Read below, and then edit the script per your own subscription & cluster names, and then run:

-    ```bash
-    bash 01-aks-create.sh
-    ```
+1. Open the `provision\01-aks-create.sh` file in a text editor.

-1. Set the variables in the script below (the `exports`) and run it in the terminal.
+1. Set the variables in the script below (the `exports`).

     **Important Note:** The only regions in which AKS and Azure Dev Spaces are currently supported are Canada East and Eaat US.
 So when creating a new AKS cluster for this scenario use either **canadaeast** or **eastus** for the **AKS_REGION** variable.